iterative/dvc.org/public/static/docs/command-reference/get.md

 The `url` argument specifies the address of the DVC or Git repository containing the data source.
-Both HTTP and SSH protocols are supported for online repos (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repo (if it's a DVC project without a default remote, instead of downloading, DVC will try to copy the target data from its <abbr>cache</abbr>).
+Both HTTP and SSH protocols are supported for online repos (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repo (if it's a DVC repo without a default remote, instead of downloading, DVC will try to copy the target data from its <abbr>cache</abbr>).

 The `path` argument of this command is used to specify the location of the